The 4 Step Cycle Behind Mindful Intelligence

 Not all situations in your life are created by your behaviors, but some are.
 The ones that are, are in your control.

-You have the power to create the life you want.
+And by creating situations you desire and taking responsibility of all situations in your life, you will have the power to create the life you want.

-And it all starts with understanding the STEB cycle.
+It all starts with understanding the STEB cycle.

 Copyright 2022 .
 All rights reserved